Things to See & Do

 However, if you resist the lure of the Cygnet Coast Road and continue instead on the road to HUONVILLE , summer's spectacular berry, cherry & soft fruit season sees farm gate sales of fresh-off-the-tree fruit open up at Woodstock (a couple of kilometres on).
 You won't taste better cherries, apricots or raspberries anywhere on earth.
 Big call, but certainly contestable.

-HUONVILLE itself has a broad array of shops including specialist grocer Salamanca Fresh/IGA in the main street, plus two terrific cafes - The Local, and The Cat's tongue (a chocolatier which serves breakfast on weekends) - can both be found in Wilmot street.
+HUONVILLE itself has a broad array of shops including specialist grocer Salamanca Fresh/IGA in the main street, plus a terrific cafe - The Local, found in Wilmot street.

-A large Woolworths plus Fork in the Road (comprehensive hardware and garden centre), various real estate agents, doctors surgeries, a dentist and a petrol stations make Huonville a useful place to visit.
+A large Woolworths plus a Clennet's Mitre 10 (comprehensive hardware and garden centre), various real estate agents, doctors surgeries, a dentist and a petrol stations make Huonville a useful place to visit.
 And don't pass up the chance to visit The Red Shed, a great repository of second hand furniture plus renovation requirements of all kinds (Wilmot Street)

 And did I mention the Jet Boat tour of the Huon River?
 You'll find the office close to the 50 sign on the esplanade as you enter the town from the direction of Cygnet.